We found 7 providers with an interest in gastrointestinal problems and who accept Humana ChoiceCare Network near Oak Lawn, IL.

 All Interests: Liver Disease, Pancreas Problems, Hemorrhoids

-Dr. Sammy Nawas is a medical specialist in cardiac surgery, vascular surgery, and thoracic surgery.
-On average, patients gave Dr. Nawas a rating of 4.0 stars out of 5.
-He has a special interest in esophageal cancer, lung problems, and hiatal hernia.
-His professional affiliations include Adventist Hinsdale Hospital, Adventist La Grange Memorial Hospital, and Palos Community Hospital.
-He is in-network for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
-His practice is open to new patients.
-Dr. Nawas's education and training includes medical school at the University of Illinois College of Medicine at Chicago and residency at a hospital affiliated with Harvard Medical School and a hospital affiliated with the University of Illinois at Chicago.
+Dr. Sammy Nawas is a cardiac surgery, vascular surgery, and thoracic surgery specialist.
+He has received a 4.0 out of 5 star rating by his patients.
+In his practice, Dr. Nawas focuses on esophageal cancer, lung problems, and hiatal hernia.
+He is professionally affiliated with Adventist Hinsdale Hospital, Adventist La Grange Memorial Hospital, and Palos Community Hospital.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
+New patients are welcome to contact his office for an appointment.
+Dr. Nawas obtained his medical school training at the University of Illinois College of Medicine at Chicago and performed his residency at a hospital affiliated with Harvard Medical School and a hospital affiliated with the University of Illinois at Chicago.

 Relevant Interests: , esophageal cancer